xtie97/seq2seq_no_trainer/README.md

 ```

 ## Inference
-To evaluate the finetuned seq2seq model on your testing set, run the following command in your terminal:
+To evaluate the finetuned seq2seq model on your testing set, run the following command:
 ```shell
 python predict_seq2seq.py
 ```